PetrKorab/Arabica/docs/source/index.rst

 * **Sentiment analysis**: VADER sentiment classifier
 * **Structural breaks identification**: Jenks Optimisation Method

 *N-grams* are continuous sequences of words in a document.
-In technical terms, they are the neighboring sequences of items in a text.
+Technically, they are the neighboring sequences of items in a text.
 Some examples include:

 * **unigram**: "dog", **bigram**: "dog, goes", **trigram**: "dog, goes, home"